UPPMAX/bianca_workshops/docs/beginner/ides/README.md

 VSCodium |All       | Very versatile but a bit hard to work with Jupyter| Python (R, Julia) | More notebook like

-- Use the Zoom breakout room for your favourite IDE
+- Use the Zoom breakout room for your favorite IDE

 ### Exercise 1: Understand IDEs on Bianca